grafana/alloy/docs/sources/reference/components/prometheus.exporter.cloudwatch.md

 ## Supported services in discovery jobs

 The following is a list of AWS services that are supported in `cloudwatch_exporter` discovery jobs.
-When configuring a discovery job, the `type` field of each `discovery_job` must match either the desired job namespace or alias.
+When configuring a discovery job, the `type` field of each `discovery_job` must match the desired job namespace.

 - Namespace: `CWAgent` or Alias: `cwagent`
 - Namespace: `AWS/Usage` or Alias: `usage`